European political party: Sanctions applied

 In October 2023, the APPF sanctioned the Identity and Democracy Party (now Patriots.eu) for "intentionally providing incorrect information about its board composition to the public".
 The financial sanction applied amounted to 5% of the party's annual budget, or €47,021.
 However, on 10 September 2025, the European Court of Justice overturned the APPF's decision, arguing that the obligation befalling European parties covered the transmission of information to controlling bodies and not to the general public.

 In January 2025, the APPF sanctioned the Foundation for European Progressive Studies, the political foundation affiliated to the Party of European Socialists, for funding a conference in London and its subsequent book which "fell outside the scope of the tasks of a European political foundation" and "amounted to indirect funding of the UK Labour Party".
 The financial sanction applied amounted to 100% of FEPS's funding for the activity, or €35,960.

+In December 2025, the APPF sanctioned the Party of the European Left on two counts: €3,106.80 for receiving funding from the United Socialist Party of Venezuela (an entity from a non-EU member state) for an electoral observation mission where EL openly supported one of the contestants in the elections, and €1,880 for the funding of a joint activity with the French Communist Party despite not "achieving meaningful visibility" or showing "any co-ownership of the event's substance or organisation".

+In May 2026, the APPF shared a report with the European Parliament, Commission, and Council highlighting facts casting doubts on ESN and its member parties' failure to uphold EU values, as required under the rules governing European parties.
+In particular, the report relies on "court rulings and screenshots and social media posts from MEPs and party lawmakers that display anti-immigration, antisemitic and anti-LGBT rhetoric, including calls for remigration and the depiction of homosexuality as pedophilia."
+On 7 July, the European Parliament in Plenary voted to request that the APPF open a verification procedure.